applierjobs-source/OwedToYou/README.md

 4. Choose your repository
 5. Railway will automatically detect the project and start building

+### Step 3: Add PostgreSQL Database

+1. In Railway dashboard, go to your project
+2. Click "New" → "Database" → "Add PostgreSQL"
+3. Railway will automatically create a PostgreSQL database
+4. The `DATABASE_URL` environment variable will be automatically set

-### Step 3: Configure Environment Variables
+### Step 4: Configure Environment Variables

 In Railway dashboard:

 1. Go to your project
-2. Click on your service
+2. Click on your service (not the database)
 3. Go to "Variables" tab
 4. Add the following environment variables: